-State wise list of DBS Bank IFSC code, MICR code and addresses of all branches in India
+State wise list of DBS Bank IFSC code & MICR code.

 RTGS, IMPS and NEFT are the services that DBS Bank customers can use to transfer money.
 Customers need to know the IFSC code to use these services.
 IFSC (Indian Financial System Code) is a set of codes unique for each branch of banks in India.
 Using ISFC code is particularly useful because the network of branches which participate in the electronic funds transfer system in India is extremely large, and the use of the code makes sure that transfers are accurate, transparent and safe.

 IFSC consists of 11 characters including alphabets and digits.
-The first 4 characters are alphabets and denote the bank’s name.
-In the IFSC code of DBS Bank, this is “DBSS”.
-The fifth character is “0” and is saved for future use.
-The last six characters are usually numeric and are unique to each branch of the bank.
+The first four characters denote the bank's code.
+In the IFSC code of DBS Bank, this is 'DBSS'.
+The fifth character is '0'.
+The last six characters are indicative of the code of the bank's branch.

 Finding the IFSC or MICR code of DBS Bank branches are simple.
 You can find them printed on the cheque leaves of cheque books issued by the branch of DBS Bank that you are looking for.
 These codes can be easily found online too.
 The complete list of IFSC codes of all branches of Indian banks are provided by the government for the use of citizens.
 If you look at the official website of DBS Bank you will find the IFSC codes of all its branches as well.
 Otherwise, you can find the required codes on third party financial websites like BankBazaar.